Visitor Etiquette

 Spiritual Significance

-Built 1609-1616 by Sultan Ahmed I, the Blue Mosque (Sultanahmet Camii) gets its nickname from the stunning blue Iznik tiles adorning its interior.
-With six minarets (controversial at the time — only Mecca's mosque had more), cascading domes, and a massive courtyard equal in size to the prayer hall, it represents the pinnacle of Ottoman classical architecture.
-Unlike Hagia Sophia across the square, it was purpose-built as a mosque and remains an active place of worship visited by 3.5 million tourists annually.
+Built 1609–1616 by Sultan Ahmed I and designed by the royal architect Sedefkâr Mehmed Ağa, a pupil of the great Mimar Sinan, the Blue Mosque (Sultanahmet Camii) gets its nickname from the stunning blue Iznik tiles adorning its interior.
+With six minarets (controversial at the time — only Mecca's Masjid al-Haram had as many, so the sultan is said to have funded a seventh for Mecca to resolve the offence), cascading domes, and a massive courtyard equal in size to the prayer hall, it represents the pinnacle of Ottoman classical architecture.
+It stands directly on the site of the Byzantine Great Palace, facing Hagia Sophia across the Sultanahmet square and forming part of the Historic Areas of Istanbul, inscribed on the UNESCO World Heritage list in 1985.
+Unlike Hagia Sophia — a converted church — it was purpose-built as a mosque and remains an active place of worship.
+A major structural and tile restoration wrapped up in 2023, returning the Iznik interior to full public view.

 When to Visit